Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 Here’s the thing most “what to wear in Hawaii” guides skip: the fabric matters more than almost any other choice you’ll make.

 Hawaii runs at 70–80% humidity year-round on the windward sides of each island.
-Polyester, the fabric used in most cheap tourist shirts and department-store “Hawaiian” prints, traps heat against your skin.
-You’ll feel it immediately — damp, clammy, uncomfortable.
+Polyester — the fabric in most cheap tourist shirts and department-store “Hawaiian” prints — traps heat against your skin.
+You’ll feel it immediately: damp, clammy, uncomfortable.
 Heavy cotton does the same if the weave is too tight.
 Thick denim gets heavy and takes hours to dry after even a brief rain shower.

 Real Hawaiian aloha shirts are made in one of two fabrics: cotton (usually a medium-weight poplin or broadcloth) or rayon (a semi-synthetic derived from plant cellulose that drapes beautifully and breathes even better than most cottons).
 Both feel completely different in Hawaii’s heat than polyester does.
 They wick moisture away from the body rather than holding it in.
 They dry fast.
-They hold their prints through decades of washing if you treat them right.
+They hold their prints through decades of washing.

 What Women Wear in Hawaii